xtanaa001/Xiaoqi-Homepage/content/join.md

 ### <span style="color:#00204e">`Prospective Postdoctoral Fellows`</span>
-I am looking for postdocs in a variety of areas, including but not limited to: i) sequential decision making under uncertainty (esp. online/stochastic optimization and online/reinforcement learning), and ii) economics and computation of networked systems (esp. resource allocation, pricing, incentives, fairness, markets, and mechanism design).
+I am looking for postdocs (subject to funding availability) in a variety of areas, including but not limited to: i) sequential decisions under uncertainty (esp. online optimization, online learning, and reinforcement learning), and ii) economics of networks and computation (esp. resource allocation, pricing, fairness, markets, and mechanism design).
 Interested candidates please email your detailed CV and one representative publication to $\textsf{xiaoqi.tan}$`@`$\textsf{ualberta.ca}$.
-I might approach you if i) there is a match in background and research interests (this is very important) and ii) funding is available (sadly, this is also very important).
+I might approach you if there is a match in background and research interests.